 And are a prime example of tension.
 Presentations, on the other hand, are often boring and boring.
-More attention would be paid to exciting presentations, I thought, and quickly found the "Master of Suspense" in my search for techniques and tricks: Sir Alfred Hitchcock.
+More exciting presentations would be more careful, I thought, and I quickly came across the “Master of Suspense” in the search for techniques and tricks: Sir Alfred Hitchcock.

 Anyone who understands how to draw his listeners into the spell will have more success.
 Because the everyday life of many presentations is unfortunately characterized by participants, who are unconcentrated, next to e-mail read or struggle with fatigue.
 And sometimes lose.

 The perpetrator is always the presenter!

 However, if they are not very attentive, the presentation will soon be wasted time, which in addition to that Company very expensive.
 And who is to blame?
 Disinterested, stressed participants?